 If your notice or letter requires a response by a specific date (typically it is 30 days), there are two main reasons you’ll want to comply:

 If you owe money, always pay as much as you can right away.
 Even if you can’t pay the full amount, it’s better to send in some money than none.
 Doing so will reduce the extra penalties and fees you may accrue from paying late.
-You can make the payment on-line at https://www.irs.gov/payments.
+Make a payment to the IRS online.
 Furthermore, there are payment options, such as payment plans or Offer in Compromise, listed on the IRS website if you can’t pay the full amount owed.
 Either call the IRS or discuss with your tax professional about these payment arrangements.